 Simply connecting to the Internet makes you vulnerable to a potential attack.
 Using a firewall helps minimize risks by blocking malicious traffic to your computer.
 Make sure you have a firewall that it is turned on and kept updated.
 New computers may be shipped with it on by default, but double-check.

 When entering sensitive information into a website, look for the “https://” and check that the lock icon is present in the URL bar.
 This indicates that your communications are encrypted.
-Also pay attention to the browser you use to connect to the Internet.
-Keep it updated and patched, and set to auto update.
+Also, pay attention to the browser you use to connect to the Internet.
+Keep it updated, patched, and set to automatically update.
 If you are using a wireless network to connect to the Internet, make sure encryption is enabled and change the default network name and password that come with the wireless router.

 3. Is My Password as Secure as Possible?

 Strong passwords don’t have to be hard to remember, just hard to guess.
 A good password is at least ten characters and uses a mix of upper case, lower case, and numeric or special characters.
 Each of your online accounts, especially financial ones, should have its own strong password so that if one is compromised, the attacker does not have automatic access to your other accounts.